|

 are universally known, was reactivated in the

-1980's after being extinct since around the
+1980's after being extinct since around the late

-1950's.
+1960's.
 This experience was repeated in many

 departments throughout the country, both state